 Despite Tony Hawk bringing skating video games into everyday conversation, the series wasn’t the first to try virtual skateboarding.
 One of the best early skateboarding games was Skate or Die!, a variety-filled skating game for the Nintendo Entertainment System and other late ‘80s systems that included a top-down obstacle-filled mode, downhill events, and a halfpipe to show off your best tricks.

-Lacking in the customization options we’d see in later skating games, Skate or Die! nonetheless had the attitude we’ve come to expect from skating culture, mixed with just enough cheesiness to let its ridiculous name pass.
+Lacking the customization options we’d see in later skating games, Skate or Die! nonetheless had the attitude we’ve come to expect from skating culture.
+It also included just enough cheesiness to allow its ridiculous name a free pass.